Christianity in Ireland: Sectarianism in Ireland

 The overthrow, in 1613, of the Catholic majority in the Irish parliament was realised principally through the creation of numerous new boroughs, all of which were Protestant-dominated.
 By the end of the seventeenth century all Catholics, representing some 85% of Ireland's population then, were banned from the Irish parliament.
 Political power rested entirely in the hands of a British settler-colonial, and more specifically Anglican, minority while the Catholic population suffered severe political and economic privations.

 By the late 18th century, many of the Anglo-Irish ruling class had come to see Ireland as their native country.
 A Parliamentary faction led by Henry Grattan agitated for a more favourable trading relationship with England and for greater legislative independence for the Parliament of Ireland.
 However, reform in Ireland stalled over the more radical proposals to enfranchise Irish Catholics.
 This was enabled in 1793, but Catholics could not yet enter parliament or become government officials.

 The Penal Laws against Catholics (and also Presbyterians) were renewed in the late 17th and early 18th centuries due to fear of Catholic support for Jacobitism after the Williamite War in Ireland and were slowly repealed in 1771–1829.
-Penal Laws against Presbyterians were relaxed by the Toleration Act of 1719, due to their siding with the Jacobites in a 1715 rebellion.
+Penal Laws against Presbyterians were relaxed by the Toleration Act 1719, due to their siding with the Jacobites in a 1715 rebellion.
 Nevertheless, this did not prevent the large-scale emigration of Presbyterians and other non-Conformist Protestants out of Ireland.
 Some 250,000 left for the New World alone between the years 1717 and 1774, most of them arriving there from Ulster.
 Their descendants account for most of the Protestant portion of the Irish American population today.